pzhaojohnson/rnacanvas.embedded/README.md

 // create a new RNAcanvas app instance var rnaCanvas = RNAcanvas();

-// the RNAcanvas app must be added to the document of the webpage
+// don't forget to add the RNAcanvas app to the document
-// for the underlying functionality related to SVG drawing to work rnaCanvas.appendTo(document.body);
+// before drawing anything (see note below) rnaCanvas.appendTo(document.body);

 // control the size of the RNAcanvas app component